Cool Stuff in Paris Cool Stuff in Paris

 Saint-Pierre de Montmartre is one of the oldest churches in Paris.
 Located just next to La Basilique du Sacré Coeur, it was built on the site of a Roman temple and consecrated in 1147!
 Wow!
 That's old.
 These days Saint-Pierre de Montmartre is mostly known for the four Roman columns dating from the 7th century that are still standing inside.

-When I visited Saint-Pierre de Montmartre, it was extremely dark inside, making non-flash photography almost impossible.
+Saint-Pierre de Montmartre is extremely dark inside, making non-flash photography almost impossible (and of course, flash photography is not allowed in this and pretty much all churches).
 Here's the only photo I was able to get of one of the columns that's any good at all:

 Another great thing about Saint-Pierre de Montmartre is its ornate (albeit fairly modern) door: